syncfusion-content/ej2-react-docs/ej2-react/grid/editing/dialog-editing.md

 The following example demonstrate the wizard like editing in the grid with the obtrusive Validation.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/wizardediting-cs1/app/index.jsx %}
+{% include code-snippet/grid/wizardediting-cs1/app/app.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/wizardediting-cs1/app/index.tsx %}
+{% include code-snippet/grid/wizardediting-cs1/app/app.tsx %}
 {% endhighlight %}
 {% endtabs %}

 { % previewsample "page.domainurl/code-snippet/grid/wizardediting-cs1" % }

+## Customize Add/Edit Dialog footer

+In dialog edit mode, a dialog will show up when editing the currently selected row or adding a new row.
+By default, you can save or cancel the edited changes by clicking the Save or Cancel button in the dialog's footer.
+Along with these buttons, it is possible to add a custom button in the footer section using the [actionComplete](https://ej2.syncfusion.com/angular/documentation/api/grid/#actioncomplete) event of the Grid.

+In the following sample, using the `dialog` argument of the `actionComplete` event, the action for the custom button can be customized.

+{% tabs %}
+{% highlight js tabtitle="app.jsx" %}
+{% include code-snippet/grid/customizedialog-cs3/app/app.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/customizedialog-cs3/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/customizedialog-cs3/app/app.tsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="datasource.tsx" %}
+{% include code-snippet/grid/customizedialog-cs3/datasource.tsx %}
+{% endhighlight %}
+{% endtabs %}

+{ % previewsample "page.domainurl/code-snippet/grid/customizedialog-cs3" % }